nicr9/nicro/exampleSite/content/docs/opengraph.md

   - og
 slug: opengraph
 ---
-Minimo has built-in support for Opengraph tags.
+Nicro has built-in support for Opengraph tags.
 It will pick up most of the things from your contents' front-matters & Hugo configuration.

 You can use these options in you content's front-matter: